antipalos/vivliothiki/cardano-dev/kevm/testnet-web3/NodeJS_on_Windows10.md

 NodeJS contains also npm, the packet manager you will going to use to download and maintain all required packages in the scripts.

-Open a command line console with administrative privileges and run
+Open a command line console with <u>administrative</u> privileges and run

 ```
 npm i npm@latest -g